EtherCAT: Performance

 Short cycle times can be achieved since the host microprocessors in the slave devices are not involved in the processing of the Ethernet packets to transfer the process images.
 All process data communication is handled in the slave controller hardware.
-Combined with the functional principle this makes EtherCAT a high performance distributed I/O system: Process data exchange with 1000 distributed digital I/O takes about 30 μs, which is typical for a transfer of 125 byte over 100Mbit/s Ethernet.
+Combined with the functional principle this makes EtherCAT a high performance distributed I/O system: Process data exchange with 1000 distributed digital I/O takes about 30 μs, which is typical for a transfer of 125 byte over 100 Mbit/s Ethernet.
 Data for and from 100 servo axis can be updated with up to 10 kHz.
 Typical network update rates are 1–30 kHz, but EtherCAT can be used with slower cycle times, too, if the DMA load is too high.

 The bandwidth utilization is maximized, as each node and each data do not require a separate frame.
 Thus, extremely short cycle times of ≤ 100 μs are achievable.
 By using the full-duplex features of 100BASE-TX, effective data rates of more than 100 Mbit/s (> 90% user data rate of 2x100 Mbit/s) can be achieved.